 Yalda night; longest and darkest night of the year

-One of the ancient Persian traditions that persists over the years is Yalda night.
+One of the ancient Persian traditions that persist over the years is Yaldanight.
 This celebration is very important among Iranian families, and the Iranians keep alive this ancient tradition every year.

-In Yalda night, we get together in the longest night of the year, eat delicious food and read Hafez and Shahnameh poems.
-Yalda night is a beautiful tradition that has been reminiscent of our ancestors and with a happy celebration, we welcome to the cold winter.
+On Yalda night, we get together on the longest night of the year, eat delicious food, and read Hafez and Shahnameh's poems.
+Yalda night is a beautiful tradition that has been reminiscent of our ancestors and with a happy celebration, we welcome the cold winter.

 Story of Yalda night

-As we approach the last days of the year, it's true that the weather becomes colder, but there is a special glow between Iranians, because there is going to be a great celebration on the last night of autumn.
+As we approach the last days of the year, the weather indeed becomes colder, but there is a special glow between Iranians because there is going to be a great celebration on the last night of autumn.

 History of Yalda night

-History of Yalda Night and the celebration in this night is an ancient tradition and followers of Mithraism have been holding it in Iran for thousands years ago.
-In this belief, Yalda is the birthday of the sun and later the birth of the Mitra, the goddess of sun.
+The history of Yalda Night and the celebration on this night is an ancient tradition and followers of Mithraism have been holding it in Iran for thousands of years ago.
+In this belief, Yalda is the birthday of the sun and later the birth of Mitra, the goddess of the sun.

 Many believe that the root of Yalda night is the heritage of the Caspian people.
-Cusps are the earliest Aryans which enters Iran.
+Cusps are the earliest Aryans who enter Iran.
 They were people with colored eyes and blond hair who first settled in Gilan and migrated to other parts of Iran after a while.

 How long Yalda night has been celebrated?

 That's why this night was considered the night of the birth of the sun.
-They believed that darkness is the symbol of evil and the light is a symbol of goodness.
-Therefore, in the longest night of the year, celebrating and rejoicing were for the destruction of the devil.
+They believed that darkness is the symbol of evil and that light is a symbol of goodness.
+Therefore, on the longest night of the year, celebrating and rejoicing were for the destruction of the devil.

 Meaning of Yalda night

-As we mentioned in this special iran travel blog, this night is called Chelleh night (Shab-e Chelleh), because from winter to 10th of Bahman, is considered as 40 days of cold winter and Chelleh is also means 40 days.
+As we mentioned in this special Iran travel blog, this night is called Chelleh night (Shab-e Chelleh), because from winter to the 10th of Bahman, is considered 40 days of cold winter, and Chelleh also means 40 days.

 Today, Yalda night traditions are still like ancient times, and we do not see much change.
 Yalda night has its delicious meals, which means that it is also impossible to imagine Yalda without pomegranate or watermelon.

-In each of Iran cities, the Yalda night table is set with more fruits and food that are available in that area.
-But the symbolic fruits of this night is pomegranate and watermelon that are always kept in colorful tablecloths of every city in Iran.
+In each of Iran's cities, the Yalda night table is set with more fruits and food that are available in that area.
+But the symbolic fruits of this night are pomegranate and watermelon which are always kept in colorful tablecloths in every city in Iran.

-We all know that watermelon is a summer fruit, so you may wonder why we are eating it in Yalda night.
-Iranian believes after eating watermelon in this night, tolerating the winter cold weather is not hard anymore.
+We all know that watermelon is a summer fruit, so you may wonder why we are eating it on Yalda night.
+Iranian believes after eating watermelon on this night, tolerating the winter cold weather is not hard anymore.

-Pomegranate is also a symbol of happiness and nourishment, and by eating it, we get fresh energy in the first night of the winter.
+Pomegranate is also a symbol of happiness and nourishment, and by eating it, we get fresh energy on the first night of the winter.

 nuts are other meals that can entertain the guests and eating some Iranian desserts and sweets like Baslogh will make this celebration so great for us.

-in Yalda night usually we cook some iranian food like Anar Polo (Pomegranate with rice), Sabzi Polo ba Mahi (Rice with vegetables and fish) and Zereshk Polo (rice with Barberry) for dinner to this celebration more complete.
+On Yalda night usually, we cook some Iranian food like Anar Polo (Pomegranate with rice), Sabzi Polo ba Mahi (Rice with vegetables and fish), and Zereshk Polo (rice with Barberry) for dinner to this celebration more complete.

-as we said in this iran travel blog, Hafez poem books has a special place in Yalda night.
+as we said in this Iran travel blog, Hafez's poem books have a special place in Yalda night.
 The guests of this ceremony sit together and, with the wish of joy for the spirit of Hafez, they open his book and demand their future from him.
-Another of the things that was common in the past was that the people in Yalda night chose and broke the walnut, and they would call the future by seeing if the walnut was full or empty.
+Another thing that was common in the past was that the people in Yalda night chose and broke the walnut, and they would call the future by seeing if the walnut was full or empty.